AmitJerochim/openapi-data/README.md

 #### the links.txt file
 a file containing the URLs of all OpenAPI files found in the searching results
 #### the api directory
+this directory contains the openAPI files collected from swaggerhub
+#### the oasFilesJson directory
-this directory contains the raw openAPI files that I will analyze in a later state
+this directory contains programmatically converted files from the api directory.
+I will consider this files in my later analysis.